gkarthik/ivar/docs/MANUAL.md

 Input Options    Description
-           -i    (Required) Sorted bam file, with aligned reads, to trim primers and quality -b    (Required) BED file with primer sequences and positions -m    Minimum length of read to retain after trimming (Default: 30) -q    Minimum quality threshold for sliding window to pass (Default: 20) -s    Width of sliding window (Default: 4)
+           -i    (Required) Sorted bam file, with aligned reads, to trim primers and quality -b    (Required) BED file with primer sequences and positions -f    Primer pair information file containing left and right primer names for the same amplicon separated by a tab If provided, reads will be filtered based on their overlap with amplicons prior to trimming -m    Minimum length of read to retain after trimming (Default: 30) -q    Minimum quality threshold for sliding window to pass (Default: 20) -s    Width of sliding window (Default: 4)